Constitution of the British Chamber of Commerce

 The Committee shall have power to issue internal regulations from time to time for the management of the Chamber provided such regulations are consistent with this Constitution.

-The Committee shall have power to appoint an Executive Director and such other persons for the purpose of the administration of the Chamber on such terms and conditions as the Committee may determine.
-All persons so appointed shall be under the general supervision of the President and shall be responsible only to the Committee.
+The Committee shall have power to appoint an Executive Director and such other persons as paid staff of the Chamber for the purpose of the administration of the Chamber on such terms and conditions as the Committee may determine.
+All persons so appointed shall form the Secretariat and be under the general supervision of the President or such other person(s) as the President nominates and shall be responsible only to the Committee.

 The Committee shall have power to determine any issue concerning the Chamber not expressly provided for herein provided such determination is consistent with this Constitution.